HAPH-110 Introduction to Public Health (3 credits)

 This course addresses the use of data analysis systems to evaluate the impact of health services delivery and on the application of quantitative analysis to decision making in the health services field.

-HAPH-312 Health Edu Program Planning & Evaluation (3 credits)
+HAPH-312 Health Education Program Planning And Evaluation (3 credits)

 This course focuses on health education at the individual and population levels.
 Students will learn how to conduct a community diagnosis, mobilize communities for action in promoting healthy behaviors at individual and community levels.
 Students will learn how to align strategies with Healthy People 2010 and measure improvements.